 It’s pretty obvious that Dante was never involved in any home renovation projects: if he had been, his Inferno would have had 10 levels of hell instead of nine.
 My guess is that he’d have put it somewhere in the middle; Level Five does come fairly close, being the abode of “the wrathful and the gloomy” who “repeat a doleful hymn.”
-I am speaking, of course, of Home Renovation Hell — a place I’m about to visit for the fourth time.
-(This is different from Homebuilding Hell; I’ve been there once and believe me it deserves to be Level 11.
+I am speaking, of course, of Home Renovation Hell — a place I have visited no less than four times.
+(This is different from Homebuilding Hell, which absolutely deserves to be Level 11.
 Maybe even 13.)

 I dipped a toe (well, more like half a leg) into HRH (which in this case stands for Home Renovation Hell rather than His/Her Royal Highness) in December when the roof was replaced.
 After that, nature and recalcitrant contractors have intervened to postpone everything else until about ten days ago when I finally was able to replace the 56-year-old heating system.
 As of this writing, the replacement of the garden shed is on its fifth postponement and I fully expect yet another snowstorm this weekend because it’s now scheduled for April 9th and 10th.
 But I digress.